slowy07/clara/README.md

 ```

 ## running test clara with docker

+You can running on docker, docker is container platform that allows you to package an application and its dependencies into single image. this image can then be run on any machine that has docker installed. this make it easy to run application in a consistent way

+prerequsites:

+- Docker
+    you can install docker by following [docker official web](https://docs.docker.com/engine/install/ubuntu/) and read the documentation to how to initialization

 ```
 docker build -t clara-test -f ./docker/Dockerfile.clara_test . && docker run -it --name=clara-test clara-test
 ```